miles352/meteor-mod/README.md

   - Makes you look up and down to gain momentum.
 - TrailFollower (Requires XaeroPlus)
   - Follows trails in all dimensions using either pitch40 or baritone.
 May break on path splits or other cases.
+- DiscordNotifs
+  - Logs different things to a discord webhook.
 - Pitch40Util
   - Used alongside meteors pitch40.
 Auto sets min and max bounds so that you continue to gain height.
 Also has an auto firework mode for when you lose velocity.
 - GrimDuraFirework